Invisalign – Edmond, OK

-For patients who are interested in wearing braces but don’t want others to know, Invisalign can be the ideal solution.
+For patients who are interested in wearing braces but don’t want others to know, Invisalign in Piedmont can be the ideal solution.
 These clear braces are made from BPA-free plastic that is all but invisible to friends, family and co-workers.

 Aside from this aesthetic advantage, Invisalign offers benefits that are not possible with traditional braces.
 For example, Invisalign aligners are removable so you can eat whatever you like and brush and floss your teeth more thoroughly.
 People wearing metal braces usually must eliminate hard and sticky foods in order to prevent broken brackets or wires.
 And without anything attached to your teeth, you’ll be able to maintain a cleaner and healthier mouth.

 While Invisalign is quicker and more discreet compared to traditional braces, the overall cost of the treatment will still be a major factor in your decision.
 The only way to get an accurate estimate is to schedule an initial consultation with our team at Bluff Creek Dental.
 We’ll take a look at your dental situation and determine how best to achieve your smile goals as well as the expected price.
 To help with your online research, we’ve provided several things to consider regarding the cost of Invisalign in Edmond.
 Read on or give us a call today to learn more!

 Factors That Affect the Cost of Invisalign